Sigmadex/sSDEX-Claim/README.md

 * Claim after Dec 31st 2021 with referral link

 ## Motivation
 The idea of the claim drop is to leverage an efficent way and provide additional incentives for spreading the word about obtaining free sSDEX.
-We are looking to achieve over 20,000 independent sSDEX wallet holders and the event is primarily for marketing and Sigmadex brand awareness purposes.
+We are looking to achieve large amount of independent sSDEX wallet holders and the event is primarily for brand awareness purposes.

 ## Process
 ### Proposed Data Storage